Can my employer legally ask if I received the COVID-19 vaccine?

 Jascha Clark is a shareholder at Ray Quinney & Nebeker, a law firm in Salt Lake City.
 He says there is guidance from the Equal Employment Opportunity Commission, EEOC, on this topic.

-Clark says he has been counseling clients that employers really do have a legitimate business reason to keep track of employees who have been vaccinated for safety reasons.
+Clark says he has been counseling clients who employers really do have a legitimate business reason to keep track of employees who have been vaccinated for safety reasons.

 “Employers can then use this information, together with the risk of transmission by people who’ve been vaccinated, to inform decisions about reopening and expanding the number of individuals in the area and that sort of thing.”

-But does asking for proof of vaccination violate the Health insurance Portability and Accountability Act of 1996, more commonly known as HIPPA?
+But does asking for proof of vaccination violate the Health insurance Portability and Accountability Act of 1996, more commonly known as HIPAA?
 Clark says it doesn’t.

-“Generally, HIPPA prevents healthcare providers from sharing information.
-Here, you’re asking the employee themself to provide the information and so it’s their information- they’re able to share it if they want to,” he states.
+“Generally, HIPAA prevents healthcare providers from sharing information.
+Here, you’re asking the employee themselves to provide the information and so it’s their information- they’re able to share it if they want to,” Clark said.

 However, if an employee answers that they haven’t received the vaccine, an employer may be required to adjust for them, Clark says.